A 7-year-old girl disappeared in 2019. Police say they learned about it last week.

 About 90,000 people were reported missing in the United States in 2020, and about one-third were juveniles, FBI data shows.
 Most missing children reported to the National Center for Missing and Exploited Children in 2020 had run away, that organization says, with many fewer taken by family members, abducted by strangers or missing under other circumstances.

-Harmony spent much of her first several years of life in foster care in Massachusetts, where she looked out for her younger brother, Jamison, said Blair Miller, the boy’s father and a D.C.-based reporter for Cox Media Group.
-By the time Miller adopted Jamison in 2019, he said, state officials had told him that Harmony had been reunited with her father.
+Harmony spent much of her early life in foster care in Massachusetts, where she looked out for her younger brother, Jamison, said Blair Miller, the boy’s father and a D.C.-based reporter for Cox Media Group.
+By the time Miller adopted Jamison in 2019, he said, state officials told him that Harmony had been reunited with her father.

-Despite the siblings’ separation, Jamison often talks about his sister and recently said a girl at a park reminded him of her.
-Although he has frequently asked Jamison’s mother, Crystal Sorey, whether they could connect with Harmony, Miller said she has always responded that Harmony was in her father’s custody in New Hampshire.
+Despite the siblings’ separation, Jamison often talks about his sister and recently said that a girl at a park reminded him of her.
+Although Miller and his husband have frequently asked Jamison’s mother, Crystal Sorey, if they could connect with Harmony, Miller said, she has always responded that Harmony was in her father’s custody in New Hampshire.

 Sorey often seemed worried about her daughter and frequently said she could not reach her, Miller said.
-He recently made his own effort to reach Harmony’s father through social media, but said he did not hear back.
+He said he and his husband recently made their own effort to reach Harmony’s father through social media, but did not hear back.

 Miller said his family had not given up on reuniting Jamison and his sister.

 “We even still get Christmas gifts for her and stuff,” Miller said.
-“We’re holding onto the ones that we have right now because it’s that important for us to have that relationship.”
+“We’re holding on to the ones that we have right now because it’s that important for us to have that relationship.”

 Manchester Mayor Joyce Craig’s office received an email last week expressing concern about Harmony and the state Division for Children, Youth and Families, according to Lauren Smith, the mayor’s chief of staff.
 She said her office responded and sent the information it received to Manchester police.

-No AMBER Alert is in effect for Harmony’s disappearance because police don’t have enough information about who she may be with or a vehicle that she might be in, Aldenberg said Friday.
-New Hampshire guidelines direct police to issue AMBER Alerts only when they suspect that a child has been abducted by a stranger or by a parent who is showing signs that they intend to harm the child.
+No Amber Alert is in effect for Harmony’s disappearance because police don’t have enough information about who she may be with or a vehicle that she might be in, Aldenberg said Friday.
+New Hampshire guidelines direct police to issue Amber Alerts only when they suspect that a child has been abducted by a stranger or by a parent who is showing signs that they intend to harm the child.

 Manchester police have discussed the case with the FBI, which is not investigating, Aldenberg said.